 Ford’s Theatre National Historic Site | HISTORY ON FOOT

-History on Foot's Detective James McDevitt
+Ford's Theatre walking tour, History on Foot with Detective James McDevitt

-History on Foot’s Detective James McDevitt
+Ford’s Theatre walking tour, History on Foot with Detective James McDevitt

 The tour begins at Ford’s Theatre and makes eight stops along the way.
 It does not enter the theater or any other buildings and does not include a ticket to the Ford’s Theatre National Historic Site—this is a completely separate attraction.
 The tour route heads east to 7th Street, then south to Pennsylvania Avenue.
 From there it proceeds up Pennsylvania and eventually ends at Lafayette Park across from the White House, approximately a 1.6-mile walk.
-It does not return to the theater, so you must make your way home from the park.
+It does not return to the theater, so you must make your way home from the Lafayette Park.
 While the walk is a decent length, the terrain is level, city streets.
 If you can walk two miles, you can make it, and even those in wheelchairs can attend.

 I thoroughly enjoyed the tour and highly recommend it if you have the time and money and can work it into your schedule.
 Keep in mind that because this is not operated by the National Park Service that the guides can accept tips and are thankful for anything you can throw their way.